160 years of craftsmanship

 Return to prominence

 Since the family regained ownership in 2001 after the Soviet experience, quality has blossomed.
-The current company president Suzana Petrof represents the 5th generation of family ownership.
-Since she took over operations in 2004, Petrof pianos have regained standing against it’s counterparts.
+The current company president Anna Petrof represents the 6th generation of family ownership.
+Since her mother, Suzana (pictured), took over operations in 2004, Petrof pianos have regained standing against it’s counterparts.
 It is now regarded as an elite piano maker, once again.

 Tonal chocolate